 Packaging is the last three seconds of marketing.
-It is the final communication between brand and shopper before a purchase decision, and for CPG products, it operates in one of the most competitive visual environments on earth: the retail shelf.
-Testing packaging design effectively requires methods that replicate the speed, context, and individual nature of real shelf decisions.
+It is the final communication between brand and shopper before a purchase decision, and for CPG products it operates in one of the most competitive visual environments on earth: the retail shelf.
+Testing packaging design effectively requires methods that replicate the speed, context, and individual nature of real shelf decisions — and that means moving past focus groups, which were never designed to evaluate visual stimuli under shelf conditions.

 Why Traditional Focus Groups Fall Short for Packaging